Alexandria enjoys writing about beauty tips and has experience dying her hair blonde.

 There are so many shades of blonde that it can be hard choosing between them.
 Each one of the blonde hair colors available will not necessarily suit you.
 Some work great for those with pale skin, while others require warmer hues in the complexion to really work.
-It will also depend on the color of hair you currently have.
+It will also depend on the hair color you currently have.

-My blonde hair color horror story involves going from a reddish brown to blonde without a trip to the hairdressers.
+My blonde hair color horror story involves going from a reddish-brown to blonde without a trip to the hairdressers.
 I thought it would be easy to do it myself and used the lightener product before.
-However, it didn’t get rid of that much brown and I ended up with very yellow hair!
+However, it didn’t get rid of that much brown, and I ended up with very yellow hair!
 It was more ginger!
 Now, whenever I want to go back blonde after being darker for a while, I will always talk to a hairdresser.

 Speak to Your Hairdresser About Your Options

-You may want one particular blonde hair color but it is always worth talking to your hairdresser.
+You may want one particular blonde hair color, but it is always worth talking to your hairdresser.
 Discuss how the color will look with your complexion and whether it is possible to go for it with your current hair color.
-I took a trip back to the hairdressers after the diaster and found out that I needed to add some green to my hair to balance out the red that the brown hair dye had added!
+I took a trip back to the hairdressers after the disaster and found out that I needed to add some green to my hair to balance out the red that the brown hair dye had added!

 Your stylist or hairdresser has the experience and knowledge to make sure your hair color looks good.
 You may not be able to have the exact blonde color you want but you may find something close is suitable.
 Your hairdresser will also know if different colors can be added to create your specific preference.